chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 ## Contact Information

-If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the [COMMUNITY] code of conduct team immediately.
+If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the Python community Code of Conduct team immediately.

 [CONTACT INFORMATION]

-[COMMUNITY] organizers will be happy to help community event participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the event.
+Python event organizers will be happy to help community event participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the event.
 We value your attendance.

 ## Procedure for Handling Incidents